Program help

 acMaterialPicker

-If the pipette is clicked onto an object in the design, its material will be selected in the Material Editor.
+If the pipette is clicked onto an object in the design, its material will be selected in the Materials dialog.
 The pipette is also used to sample the color from objects in the design.
-Sampling means that it will be automatically converted into a material in the Material Editor.
+Sampling means that it will be automatically converted into a material in the Materials dialog.

 acPaintBucketGallery

-The material selected in the Material Editor can be assigned to a surface within the plan by clicking on it.
+The material selected in the Materials dialog can be assigned to a surface within the plan by clicking on it.

 In addition, you will also find the function Replace Material: Click on the paint bucket and then open the context menu (right-click).
 This option will replace the material on the selected surface within the entire selection as well as all surfaces of the object that use the selected material.